Quick Answer

 Topical Antibiotic Products

-Neosporin is the classic example: triple antibiotic ointment with Neomycin Sulfate, Polymyxin B Sulfate, and Bacitracin Zinc PubMed.
+Neosporin is the classic example: triple antibiotic ointment with Neomycin Sulfate, Polymyxin B Sulfate, and Bacitracin Zinc4.
 It's designed to prevent bacterial infection in minor cuts, scrapes, and burns.
 Walk into any Australian pharmacy and you can buy it without a prescription.

 What it's actually good for: